-- An MAJU student may apply for the change of program with the approval of concerned HoDs before the start of a semester.
+- A CUST student may apply for the change of program with the approval of concerned HoDs before the start of a semester.
 Such a student shall be issued a new registration number.

 - Only related courses shall be transferred with grades to the opted program.

 - Courses transferred shall appear in the transcript without mentioning the semester details in which they were studied.